xeneta/ratestask/README.md

 * Provide any instructions needed to run the automation solution in `README.md`.

 * If you have any questions, please don't hesitate to ask us.

-* We would like your feedback - Let us know how much time you spent on the task or about any difficulties you run into.

 # Theoretical section
 In this section we are seeking high-level answers, using a couple of paragraphs for each question.